LelevV/BinanceSimpleMarketMaker/README.md

 # PingPong

 A simple marketmaking algorithm using the Binance trading api.

-USE AT YOU OWN RISK!!!
+USE AT YOUR OWN RISK!!!

 ## Trading Strategy
 Using a stable-coin pair with the same underlying (i.e., BUSD/USDT, with the dollar as underlying) run a 'PingPong' algorithm, where you place a bid and then an ask just ticks away from the midpoint (and by continuing this after each transaction, you create a pingpong movement :) ).
 The idea being that the midpoint will (in theory) always stabalize for same-underlying-stable-coin pair.